Rising-Stars-by-Sunshine/Haoyang-s-Problem_Set_2/README.md

 - **Acknowledgments**: Prof. Luyao Zhang, [Plotly](https://plotly.com/python/), [ARIMA](https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/), [Yahoo Finance](https://finance.yahoo.com/)
 - **Project Summary**:

+In Part I, we visualized the change of decentralization degree of [Lusd](https://www.liquity.org/) token along time.
+We plotted it by heat map, which is an intuitive way to visualize the tendency of the decentralization degree of a certain token.

+In part II, we predicted the stock price tendency of [Kraft Heinz Company(KHC)](https://www.kraftheinzcompany.com/) with [ARIMA](https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/) machine learning approach.
+Since Warren Buffet lost a lot in the big stock collapse of Kraft Heinz ([Agnihotri, Arpita, and Saurabh Bhattacharya.](https://dx.doi.org/10.4135/9781529754216), 2021), and he prefers fundamental analysis rather than technical analysis ([financialstockdata.com](https://www.financialstockdata.com/warren_buffett_ta), 2022).
+It is worth trying machine learning prediction method to verify if technical analysis could have saved his loss.

 ## Table of Contents
 | Tables        | Part I Explanatory           | Part II Prediction and Classification   |
 | ------------- |:-------------:| -----:|